TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- We will always simulate all particles that we have in memory.
 		- This will add a nice speedup, and also we will easily invalidate particles when particle flavour changes or is deleted.
 		- Particle types will also be pooled and will be a separate viewable.

-- Fix what happens when too many entities are created
-	- **Let the game work when a new entity cannot be created.**
-		- Just return a dead handle.

 - Probably somehow disallow arbitrary inferring of relational cache?
 	- There was some unresolved crash problem with this.